jomaduagwu/svg-logo-generator-jm/README.md

 ## Description
-  This application was created to generate an SVG logo, using the selected shape, shape color, text and text color.
+  This application was created to enable freelance web developers to generate simple logos without having to go through a graphic designer.
+It takes in user input - color, shape, and text, to generate a logo, saved as an svg file.

 ## Table of Contents